ManticoreGamesInc/platform-documentation/src/references/gatherables.md

 ### Add Currency

 **Currency** can be added to your game by dragging out the **Currency** template.
 This template comes with settings and a UI for a Currency.
 The settings can be found on the Currency template if you select it in the Hierarchy.
-The UI can be moved, modified or deleted.
+The UI can be moved, modified, or deleted.

 | Property | Description |
 | -------- | ----------- |